jace-ys/hackjunction2019/README.md

 # Future improvements

+- Reduce latency for network round-trip or build some ML capabilities into extension
-For Phishy to be effective, it should be installed onto kids' devices and can only be disabled by their parents.
+- For Phishy to be effective, it should be installed onto kids' devices and can only be disabled by their parents.